TheRealZFinch/One-Line-Code/README.md

 &: If character before it isn't equal to Tout skips one command<br/>

 # How to use interpreter:
-In first text box enter code then press run<br/>
+In the first text box enter code then press run<br/>
 In the second text box you enter stdin